vcidst/minimal-mistakes/_posts/2018-09-21-add-opencv-to-visual-studio-c++-project.md

 This guide is written for people on Windows 10 but I guess not much changes for other windows versions.
 I am using Visual Studio 2017 Community and OpenCV 3.4.3 but the process should work with the slightly older versions of both as well.

-a.
-I assume you have Visual Studio with C++ features installed.
+1. I assume you have Visual Studio with C++ features installed.
 If you do not, [download it here](https://visualstudio.microsoft.com/downloads/).
-b.
-You can download OpenCV from [OpenCV Releases](https://opencv.org/releases.html) page, go for latest 3.4.x.
+2. You can download OpenCV from [OpenCV Releases](https://opencv.org/releases.html) page, go for latest 3.4.x.
 After downloading this, run the installer, set the path at C:\OpenCV34 and press Extract.
 That's all.

 ![](http://shailendra.me/images/opencv_extract.png)